williamsantosa/ucsc-cs/README.md

 Side Note \#1: The state of the 170 series seems to be volatile right now due to some significant changes in the course format.
 If anything has changed, please contact [me](https://github.com/dinoplane).

 Side Note \#2: CSGD is offered by the Computational Media Department.
-Therefore, someon in CS:GD cannot switch into CS, but someone in CS could switch into CS:GD (there's no going back however).
-I believe it is common (and quite simple) to double major in CS and CSGD, so if you are interested in that, please consult your advisor.
+Therefore, someone in CS:GD cannot switch into CS, but someone in CS could switch into CS:GD (there's no going back however).
+It is common to double major in CS and CSGD, so if interested, consult your major advisor.

 ## Subjects